Unikernels-demo/hackernews-runtimejs/frontend-runtimejs/README.md

 ### Packages

-Install command line tool runtime-cli, it will add runtime command to the shell:
+If you want to run `runtime-cli` from any directory, install command line tool runtime-cli globally, it will add runtime command to the shell:

 `npm install runtime-cli -g`

+Otherwise, `runtime-cli` is imported by the current project so you can invoke it with `./node_modules/.bin/runtime start` from the project root directory.

 Make sure QEMU is installed, it enables running applications locally: